Interrelational, Transrelational and Introrelational

 How we look at the Biosphere is the most significant example of this illusory separation.
-We call it nature and talk about it as something separate from us.
+We call it ‘nature’ and talk about it as something separate from us.
 We, the humans, are here, and nature is over there.
-When in fact we are clearly part of the Biosphere.
+When in fact we are all part of the Biosphere.
 We are in it and from it, completely immersed, yet we hold it off conceptually ‘as if’ we were separate.

 Relating to a ‘You’ or a ‘We’

 Our relations to a ‘You’ or to a ‘We’ are also often experienced as separate, as interrelations, although they have a more intimate quality, and they can act as a bridge to a transrelation.